Stochastic pricing models: Science, Art or Voodoo?

 Somewhat surprisingly, it is not uncommon for complex exposures of an asset or portfolio to be analysed using a single or small number of deterministic price scenarios.
 Such an approach overlooks a key aspect of the problem being analysed: commodity prices are uncertain.
 Understanding how an asset or portfolio performs given price uncertainty is critical to understanding value and risk.
 Often commercial decision makers place less weight on the results from valuation and risk models as they do not understand how value can be monetised or risk reduced.
 However, specific hedging and optimisation strategies exist to extract value from an understanding of price uncertainty.

-Much like Traders and their cars, some Quantitative Analysts believe that having the most complex and sophisticated pricing model offers up bragging rights.
+Much like Traders and their cars that they get trade policy car insurance, some Quantitative Analysts believe that having the most complex and sophisticated pricing model offers up bragging rights.
 However, increasing levels of model complexity will in most cases offer diminishing marginal (and often negative) value and insight.
 For example, it becomes increasingly difficult to estimate parameters and validate model assumptions without significantly increasing the risks of the model missing the key price characteristics that it is trying to capture.
 More importantly complexity reduces the chance of explaining the results to commercial decision makers and challenges the trust they place in the results.
 Often simplicity, or the application of the clichéd 80:20 rule, yields a more successful outcome.
 Real value comes not from being able to build the most complex model but from the skill of knowing which model is most appropriate and how to effectively apply it.

 Types of pricing models